-6. Restructuring Charges
+6. Restructuring Charge

-During the first quarter of fiscal 2004, we recorded restructuring charges of approximately \$1.0 million, \$0.9 million of which represented increases to the excess facilities charges recognized during fiscal 2003 and fiscal 2002 for domestic and international facilities discussed below.
-The commercial real estate market has continued to deteriorate since the previous charges were recorded and estimated sublease proceeds differed from our estimates.
+During the first quarter of fiscal 2004, we recorded a restructuring charge of approximately \$1.0 million, \$0.9 million of which represented increases to the initial excess facilities charges recognized during fiscal 2003 and fiscal 2002 for domestic and international facilities discussed below.
+The commercial real estate market has continued to deteriorate since the previous charges were recorded in the third quarter of fiscal 2002 and in the second quarter of fiscal 2003 and current estimated sublease proceeds differ from our initial estimates.

-During fiscal 2003, we recorded restructuring charges of \$15.9 million.
-The restructuring charges included excess facilities charges of \$9.6 million, severance charges of \$4.4 million and asset impairments of \$1.9 million.
+During fiscal 2003, we recorded a restructuring charge of \$15.9 million.
+The restructuring charge included excess facilities charges of \$9.6 million, severance charges of \$4.4 million and asset impairments of \$1.9 million.
 The excess facilities charge represents an increase to the charge recognized during fiscal 2002 for the domestic and international facilities discussed below.
 Severance charges of \$2.7 million related to a reduction in total staff during the second quarter of fiscal 2003 of approximately 100 people, or 10% of the total workforce, across all departments.
 Severance charges of \$1.7 million related to a reduction in total staff in the fourth quarter of fiscal 2003 of approximately 70 people, or 8% of the total workforce, across all departments.
 The asset impairment charge relates to the write-off of leasehold improvements and office furniture related to excess facilities.